The-Balthazar/BrewWikiGen/README.md

 on unit pages in the order written, so I tried to order them in a natural language order, or as close to as possible.
 If you have no units in a given category, no page will be generated.
 Add or remove as seems appropriate for your mods needs.
-Can be completely removed if you don't need categories.

 * `Logging` contains several options for verbose logging of additional information which can be interesting or helpful in the case of any issues.